NathanGarrihy/TheoryOfAlgoProject/README.md

 * With sha512, the message is broken into 1024-bit chunks
 * Initial hash values and round constants are increased to 64 bits
 * Rounds are increased from 64 to 80
-* Message sechedule array contains 80 64-bit words(sha512) as opposed to 64 32-bit words(SHA256)
+* Message schedule array contains 80 64-bit words(sha512) as opposed to 64 32-bit words(SHA256)
 * The loop to extend message schedule array goes from 16 to 79
 * First 80 prime numbers (2 to 409) are the base of the round constants
 * Calculation word size is 64-bits long